danielhusar/simple-twitter/Readme.md

 Twitter simple library.<br>
 It supporst API 1.1<br>
-Currently it runs get and post methods.<br>
+Currently it runs only get and post methods. (streaming is not supported)<br>
 It supports caching inside json files, and node events.

 ## Installation